MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Germany/how-to-create-delivery-reminders-manually.md

   - "fr-ch"
 ---
 # How to: Create Delivery Reminders Manually
-In [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], you can create delivery reminders when a purchase has not been delivered as expected.
+In ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->, you can create delivery reminders when a purchase has not been delivered as expected.
 You can create a single delivery reminder manually, or you can generate delivery reminders for all overdue deliveries.
 For more information, see [How to: Generate Delivery Reminders](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Austria/how-to-generate-delivery-reminders.md).

 > [!NOTE]
 >  To create delivery reminders, you must set up the delivery reminder properties.
 For more information, see [How to: Set Up Delivery Reminders](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Austria/how-to-set-up-delivery-reminders.md).